kmarkiv/kmarkiv.github.io/README.md

 ### Swimming

 I am a long-distance swimmer, and I have raised money for charity by partnering with NGOs in India.
 You can read more about my adventures on my [blog](https://kmarkiv.wordpress.com/2017/06/21/swimming-10-miles-from-elephanta-island-to-gateway-of-india-for-acid-attack/){:target="\_blank" rel="noopener"}.
+Here are some selected swims.

 *   Elephanta to gateway of India for supporting acid attack victims.
 *   Swim Miami 2016 for buying wheelchairs for differently-abled people.